Curtains for Tony?

-- Had Furio shown his face again, I’m sure Tony would’ve killed him — even though he had no real evidence that he felt the same way about Carm — bar him disappearing.
+- Had Furio shown his face again, I'm sure Tony would've killed him — even though he had no real evidence he felt the same way about Carm — bar him disappearing.
 Carmella pretty much wrote his death sentence when she told Tony she had been dreaming and fantasising about him.

 - It's interesting how soldiers and Tony's bodyguards popped into the DiMeo crime family and the series without any real backstory: Carlo Gervasi; Walden Belfiore; Dante "Buddha" Greco; Perry Annunziata.
 There's an air of mystery surrounding them becoming some of Tony's closest aides.
 Where did they come from, and how could Tony trust them not to be rats?

-- I feel that Silvio and Christopher were the two people that Tony trusted the most.
+- I feel Silvio and Christopher were the two people Tony trusted the most.
 He told them everything but kept certain other things from his captains and soldiers.
 Tony simply had to kill Christopher; his drug habit was too much of a liability.

-- Vito was one of Tony’s top earners — possibly his highest.
-He told Dr Melfi “focussed” and “ambitious”.
-Do you think maybe, just maybe, Tony would’ve kept him around had Phil not whacked him?
-I think Tony would’ve relocated him.
-He had a new outlook on life surviving his uncle’s shooting.
-Tony didn’t even seem that bothered that Vito was gay.
+- Vito was one of Tony's top earners — possibly his highest.
+He told Dr Melfi "focussed" and "ambitious".
+Do you think maybe, just maybe, Tony would've kept him around had Phil not whacked him?
+I think Tony would've relocated him.
+He had a new outlook on life surviving his uncle's shooting.
+Tony didn't even seem bothered Vito was gay.

 - My top five episdoes: Commendatori; The Knight in White Satin Armor; Pine Barrens; The Weight; Made in America.